2023 Accreditation Framework Updates

-Referees are accredited though the Volleyball Australia national accreditation system, which includes four levels of accreditation:
+Referees are accredited though Volleyball Australia’s national accreditation system, which includes the following levels of accreditation:

 Any qualified referees looking to buy the new national referee shirts can buy them directly from Volleyball Australia.